kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/README.md

 - A signature of the authority that confirms that the certificate's contents are valid
 - The certificate's validity period

-Certificates are typically signed by other certificates, creating trust chains where each certificate is signed by the one above it.
-If you trust the top-most (root) certificate in a chain, you can trust all the certificates below it.
+Certificates are usually issued in a hierarchical structure known as a chain of trust.
+This chain starts with a root Certificate Authority (CA), which is explicitly trusted (for example, by being included in your operating system or browser).
+The root CA can sign intermediate CA certificates, and those intermediate CAs can, in turn, sign additional intermediate or end-entity (leaf) certificates.
+If you trust the root CA and each certificate in the chain is properly signed by its issuer, you can trust the end-entity certificate at the bottom of the chain.

 ## The mTLS Authentication Flow
 When the communication is two-way, like in the case of mTLS, the folowing prerequisites must be met: